dhruv-mehta99/Monks-FE/COMPLETE-API-DOC.md

 4. Timeseries data can be aggregated at different intervals (5m, 30m, 1h, etc.)
 5. Most KPI endpoints support grouping by machine, product, or work order
 6. The API follows RESTful conventions with consistent response structures
+7. **Availability KPI**: The `availabilityRatio` field contains values from 0.0 to 1.0.
+To display as a percentage, multiply by 100 (e.g., 0.85 becomes 85%)
+8. **Data Point Variations**: Different KPI endpoints return different data point structures.
+Check the specific KPI documentation for the exact fields returned.

 ## REST API Structure